marcohefti/request-network-api-contracts/docs/PUBLISHING.md

    ```bash
    npm login
    ```
-2. From the contracts package root (`packages/request-network-api-contracts`), run the verifier:
+2. From the contracts package root, run the verifier:
    ```bash
    npm run verify
    ```